Optimistic Verifiable Training by Controlling Hardware Nondeterminism: NeurIPS Paper Checklist

 Unfortunately, the issue with such ``optimistic'' approaches is nondeterminism during model training: two models trained on different GPU types, even with same data order and random seed, can learn different weights (Figure~\ref{fig:nondeterminism}).
 The $\mathrm{auditor}$ cannot simply compare their model weights with the $\mathrm{trainer}$'s, and recent work has shown that protocols based on comparing model weights, such as \citet{jia2021learning}'s ``proof of learning,'' are not robust and can be forged due to errors from nondeterminism \citep{thudi2022unlearning, fang2023proofoflearning}.

-In this paper we address this limitation by asking: can the $\mathrm{trainer}$ provide additional information to the $\mathrm{auditor}$ that removes the effects of hardware nondeterminism?
+Our work addresses this limitation by asking: can the $\mathrm{trainer}$ provide additional information to the $\mathrm{auditor}$ that removes the effects of hardware nondeterminism?
 Our starting point is the observation that hardware nondeterminism occurs due to the accumulation of errors from floating point operations.
-For example, a matrix-vector multiply often results in different floating point values on different GPUs.
-A natural approach is to perform training using a \textit{higher} precision (e.g. FP32) than the target precision of the model weights (e.g. FP16), and periodically round back to the target precision.
-The hope is that all floating point errors will be confined to the higher precision bits, so that rounding will ``clean'' the computed values and ensure that the trainer and auditor stay in sync.
-However, this does not work.
-The reason is that the computed values occasionally straddle the rounding boundary, causing the $\mathrm{trainer}$ to round up while the $\mathrm{auditor}$ rounds down, quickly causing them to diverge.
-Alternatively, we propose a solution where the $\mathrm{trainer}$ records the rounding direction for every intermediate computation so that $\mathrm{auditor}$ can stay in sync with the $\mathrm{trainer}$.
-However, as this requires the $\mathrm{trainer}$ to record and output a large number of bits, we also show how to reduce the amount of data needed to eliminate errors due to hardware nondeterminism, as needed for correct auditing.
+For example, a matrix-vector multiply often results in different floating point values on different GPUs, since GPUs often accumulate in different orders.
+To address this issue, a natural approach is to perform training using a \textit{higher} precision (e.g. FP32) than the target precision of the model weights (e.g. FP16), and periodically round back to the target precision.
+The hope is that all floating point errors will be confined to the higher precision bits, so that the rounded values \textit{are} deterministic.
+However, this fails because computed values can occasionally straddle the ``rounding boundary'': i.e., the $\mathrm{trainer}$ can round up while the $\mathrm{auditor}$ rounds down, quickly causing them to diverge.
+Instead, we propose a solution where the $\mathrm{trainer}$ \textit{records} the rounding direction for certain intermediate computation so that $\mathrm{auditor}$ can stay in sync with the $\mathrm{trainer}$.
+As this requires the $\mathrm{trainer}$ to record a large number of bits, we also show how to reduce the amount of data needed to eliminate errors.